WC3 Carbon App

 • Import/Export:

-• Export: Saves your entire project (all tabs) to a .json file on your computer.
+• Export: Saves your entire project (all tabs) to a local .json file on your computer.
 This is the primary way to save your work on the free/student plan.

 • Import: Click to load a project from a .json file.
 This will overwrite your current workspace.